solarina/zion-docs/README.md

 ## Get the API key

-If you want to have accesses to your account from the code, You are going to need an API key.
-This is really important to you keep this key very safe and never share this with anyone because anyone with this API key is have the full control over your account.
+If you want to have access to your account from the code, you need an API key.
+This is really important for you to keep this key very safe and never share it with anyone.
+Since with this API key, everyone would have the full control over your account.

 From the sidebar select "Account" button and in the "Account settings" tab you are going to see your API key.